MarcoGos/blitzortung_image/README.md

 The following switch will be registered

+- Show Activity Graph
+    - This will show the activity graph
 - Show/Hide Marker
     - This will automatically update all enabled images (cameras)
 - Show Legend